K-log/SOS-Project/README.md

 - [Bibliography](/bibliography.md)

-We will be making a 2D sidecroller in Unity.
+We will be making a 2D platformer in Unity.